awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/redshift/README.md

 # TypeScript environment for Amazon Redshift examples
-Environment for AWS SDK for JavaScript (V3) examples for Amazon Redshift.
+Environment for AWS SDK for JavaScript (v3) examples for Amazon Redshift.
 For more information, see the [AWS documentation for these examples](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/redshift-examples.html).

 This example is available here https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/redshift-examples.html.

-This is a workspace where you can find working AWS SDK for JavaScript (V3) Amazon Redshift examples.
+This is a workspace where you can find working AWS SDK for JavaScript (v3) Amazon Redshift examples.

-**NOTE:** The AWS SDK for JavaScript (V3) is written in TypeScript so, for consistency, these examples are also in TypeScript.
-TypeScript is a super-set of JavaScript so these examples can also be run as JavaScript.
+**NOTE:** The AWS SDK for JavaScript (v3) is written in TypeScript so, for consistency, these examples are also in TypeScript.
+TypeScript extends of JavaScript so these examples can also be run as JavaScript.

 # Getting started